 About 90% of the drug was excreted in the urine at 96 hours after subcutaneous administration, with about 60% of this being unchanged drug.
 The sulfate conjugate is a major metabolite of terbutaline, and urinary excretion is the primary route of elimination.

 There are no reports of any clinical pharmacokinetic studies investigating dose proportionality, effect of food, or special population studies with terbutaline.

 Indications and Usage for Terbutaline Tablets

-Terbutaline sulfate is indicated for the prevention and reversal of bronchospasm in patients 12 years of age and older with asthma and reversible bronchospasm associated with bronchitis and emphysema.
+Terbutaline sulfate tablets, USP are indicated for the prevention and reversal of bronchospasm in patients 12 years of age and older with asthma and reversible bronchospasm associated with bronchitis and emphysema.

-Terbutaline sulfate is contraindicated in patients known to be hypersensitive to sympathomimetic amines or any component of this drug product.
+Terbutaline sulfate is contraindicated in patients known to be hypersensitive to sympathomimetic amines or any components of this drug product.

 Deterioration of Asthma

 Asthma may deteriorate acutely over a period of hours or chronically over several days or longer.
 If the patient needs more doses of terbutaline sulfate than usual, this may be a marker of destabilization of asthma and requires reevaluation of the patient and the treatment regimen, giving special consideration to the possible need for anti-inflammatory treatment, e.g., corticosteroids.

 Use of Anti-Inflammatory Agents

 The use of beta-adrenergic agonist bronchodilators alone may not be adequate to control asthma in many patients.
 Early consideration should be given to adding anti-inflammatory agents, e.g., corticosteroids.